ZupIT/nimbus-docs/compose/manual/operation.md

 # Operations
-Check the [specification](/specification/operation.md) to know more about the definition of Nimbus Operations.

 This topic will show how to manually deserialize an operation.
 If you want to learn the automatic and recommended approach (code generation), please read the topic ["Operation"](../operation.md) instead.

-We'll use the same component implemented [here](../operation.md#creating-your-own-operations).
+We'll use the same operation implemented [here](../operation.md#creating-your-own-operations).

 You'll implement the operation just like the automatic version, but without the annotation `@AutoDeserialize`.